idaholab/moose/framework/doc/content/source/constraints/AutomaticMortarGeneration.md

 ## 3D

 Generation of mortar segment meshes in 3D is more challenging and various approaches exist.
-In MOOSE follow the approach suggested in [!cite](puso20043d), defining mortar segments on local linearizations of the secondary interface.
+In MOOSE we follow the approach suggested in [!cite](puso20043d), defining mortar segments on local linearizations of the secondary interface.
 When the secondary interface is composed entirely of TRI3 faces (which are already linear), generating the mortar segment mesh reduces to projecting the primary face elements onto secondary face elements (along the secondary face normal) and performing a polygon clipping (and subsequent triangularization).
 The mortar segment mesh is therefore simply a sub-mesh of the secondary mesh in this case.

 The definition is more delicate for quadrilateral faces and second order geometries: